 A 1-year stint as a scientist in a food-testing lab probably explains my compulsive hand-washing behavior while cooking.
 After all, in a lab like this, you—ON PURPOSE—let various foods spoil, pipet them into culture broth, then streak samples onto specialized agar plates to see what grows.
 And you would not BELIEVE the amount of stuff that DOES grow if given the right conditions!

-After my exciting, smelly foray into everything that is not appetizing about food, I returned to graduate school to earn my PhD in Physiology from the University of Wisconsin-Madison, using cell & molecular biology techniques, confocal microscopy, and other geeky stuff to investigate scorpion toxins and their effects on heart cells.
-(WHY???
-These toxins have the potential to be modified into therapies for people with certain funky, but potentially deadly heart rhythms.)
-I followed this up with an American Heart Association-funded postdoctoral fellowship, investigating mutations that cause a rare, but frequently lethal heart disease.
+After my exciting, smelly foray into everything that is not appetizing about food, I returned to graduate school to earn my PhD in Physiology from the University of Wisconsin-Madison, mostly funded by the American Heart Association.
+I followed this up with an American Heart Association-funded postdoctoral fellowship.
+(You’ll see a LOT of nutritional/exercise recommendations from the AHA on this site!)

 Throughout my studies, I knew that bench science wasn’t for me in the long haul (if you’re a survivor of academia/grad school, I write a lot about that here).
 I enjoyed the writing aspect of science most, which prompted the decision to trade the benchtop for the laptop: I now work as a grants consultant, helping start-up businesses apply for early stage capital from federal agencies like the National Science Foundation and the National Institutes of Health.
 I also occasionally help grad students, postdocs, scientists, and professors who need someone to edit an article or dissertation before their adviser or reviewers hemorrhage all over it.